 White Mountains accounts for purchases of businesses using the acquisition method, which requires the measurement of assets acquired, including goodwill and other intangible assets, and liabilities assumed, including contingent liabilities, at their estimated fair values as of the acquisition date.
 The acquisition date fair values represent management's best estimates and are based upon established valuation techniques, reasonable assumptions and, where appropriate, valuations performed by independent third parties.
-In circumstances where additional information is required in order to determine the acquisition date fair value of balance sheet amounts, provisional amounts may be recorded as of the acquisition date.
-Measurement period adjustment throughout the measurement period, which is up to one year from the acquisition date.
+In circumstances where additional information is required in order to determine the acquisition date fair value of balance sheet amounts, provisional amounts may be recorded as of the acquisition date and may be subject to subsequent adjustment throughout the measurement period, which is up to one year from the acquisition date.
 Measurement period adjustments are recognized in the period in which they are determined.
-The results of operations and cash flows of businesses acquired are included in the consolidated financial statements from the date of acquisition.
-White Mountains accounts for purchases of other intangible assets that do not meet the definition of a business as asset acquisitions.
-Asset acquisitions are recognized at the amount of consideration paid, which is deemed to equal fair value.
+The results of operations and cash flows of businesses acquired are included in the consolidated financial statements from the date of acquisition paid, which is deemed to equal fair value.